 Community Building: In collaboration with our Audience Engagement Curator, AYE DEFY will coordinate theatrical experiences for groups wishing to fellowship before and/or after shows to discuss and unpack in the form of talkbacks, Happy Hours, backstage tours etc. With our network of 1000+ Black, Queer, Latinx, Asian-American, MENA supporters, we will build on programs like Just Inked at Signature Theatre or LincTix Young Patrons nights at Lincoln Center, to make viewing theatre a communal experience that doesn’t just end once the show is over.

-Artistic Advocacy: There are many stories of artists being a part of wonderfully acclaimed productions but when you get the real "tea", said productions are the exact opposite of what anyone would deem a safe or healthy process.
+Artistic Advocacy: There are many stories of artists being a part of wonderfully acclaimed productions and when you get "insider information", said productions are the exact opposite of what anyone would deem a safe or healthy process.
 I realized almost too late that although I had steady work over the years, no one felt comfortable communicating the ways in which I was not serving the process productively.
 Without proper mediation - or even a simple exit interview - from someone not directly involved in these shows, there is usually no unbiased party to discuss abuses and/or discrimination despite the EDI and sexual harassment paperwork that is mildly discussed at the beginning of a contract.
 We will create a training program using the tools of Positive Psychology taught at The Flourishing Center , community agreements, and EDI language to train EMC and AEA members to be deputies of shows as a means of income while not on contract if they choose not to go on unemployment.

 Last but not least,